RishikeshYadav95/Chrome-Extensions/Anime Sensei/README.md

 This is an extension to recommend anime movies and shows to users.

 ### Description
-You no longer have to worry about deciding what to watch.
+You no longer have to worry about deciding which anime movie/series to watch next.
 This extension helps anime lovers find anime movies and shows based on genres and keywords.
 It also recommends anime movies and shows to users.
-You can also search genres, keywords, etc. to get specific recommendations.
 A simple click on any of the recommendations will redirect you to a new tab where you can find all details about the anime.

 ### How to Install
 1. Please click on the above Anime Sensei logo or click the following [Link](https://chrome.google.com/webstore/detail/netflix-recommender/jmlenepjghcaamoohdpjgnmaaememald).